clypcl/learnGit/readme.txt

  git is really nice for fresher show the diff

- create a new branch is quickly
+ create a new branch is quickly  @ simple